 Point Scholar 2006 – 2009

 Becoming more proud of his identity and increasingly interested in human development and psychology, Greg moved to Boston where he completed his Masters Degree at Harvard University.
-As a doctoral candidate at Columbia University, he has played numerous roles in the LGBT community: therapist, researcher, activist and writer.
-Greg looks forward to a career dedicated to outreach efforts, supporting the healthy development of LGBT youth and adults, and portraying the dignity and resiliency of the LGBT community through his work.
+As a doctoral candidate at Columbia University, he has played numerous roles in the LGBTQ community: therapist, researcher, activist and writer.
+Greg looks forward to a career dedicated to outreach efforts, supporting the healthy development of LGBTQ youth and adults, and portraying the dignity and resiliency of the LGBTQ community through his work.